Back to state guides

 Do I need food safety training to sell cottage food in Connecticut?

 Yes.
-Connecticut cottage food operators must complete an approved Food Handler course before applying.
-A Food Manager course is accepted if you choose to take one, but DCP says it is not required.
+In Connecticut you have to finish an approved Food Handler course before you apply.
+You can take the Food Manager course instead if you'd like, but the DCP says it isn't required.

 How do I apply for a Connecticut Cottage Food Operator license?

-You submit an online application through the Connecticut eLicense portal, attest to local zoning approval, upload your current food handler certificate, provide water documentation, and pay the $50 application fee.
-DCP may then ask for more detailed product descriptions or label corrections.
+You apply online through the Connecticut eLicense portal: attest to your local zoning approval, upload your current food handler certificate, provide water documentation, and pay the $50 application fee.
+The DCP may then come back to you for more detailed product descriptions or label corrections.

 What happens if I don't get a license before selling cottage food in Connecticut?